lhost-v3/api/docs/ContentType.md

 ## Examples

-An example of the structure of a request data for the `/shipments` endpoint would be:
+An complete example of the structure of a request data for the `/shipments` endpoint with all of the possible fields would be:

 ```json
 {